HOUSE RULES printer-friendly version | print all rules

 vv.
 Small Business and Entrepreneurship Development, 25 Members.
 All matters directly and principally relating to policies and programs on entrepreneurship development including the promotion of entrepreneurship, support to entrepreneurs, and the establishment and continuing viability and growth of small and medium-scale enterprises.

 ww.
 Social Services, 35 Members.
-All matters directly and principally relating to social development and welfare of persons with disabilities or special needs including social services and interventions that develop and enhance the quality of individual and community life.
+All matters directly and principally relating to social development and social services and interventions that develop and enhance the quality of individual and community life, including welfare of persons with disabilities and special needs.

 xx.
 Suffrage and Electoral Reforms, 35 Members.
 All matters directly and principally relating to the protection and advancement of the right of suffrage and the conduct of elections, plebiscites, initiatives, recalls and referenda.